 Hailing from Brampton, Ontario, Ashley can be described as a "real card."
-She is an actor, improviser, producer, writer, dog-sitter, political activist, singer, teacher, tea cup enthusiast, and board game junkie.
+She is an actor, improviser, producer, writer, political activist, and singer who loves tea, gin and rescue dogs.

 Ashley is chuffed to be performing at the CAA Theatre as part of Second City’s first all-female identifying sketch revue (the Canadian Comedy Award winning) She The People, this February.
 She is an alumna of Second City Toronto’s Mainstage where she wrote and starred in three hit revues (Dreams Really Do Come True...And Other Lies, Live Wrong and Prosper, and We've Totally (Probably) Got This!).

 She is also a founding member of sketch and improv troupe The Lusty Mannequins with Connor Thompson, Karen Parker and Alastair Forbes.
 They are recently back from their successful run at the Edinburgh Fringe Festival with their hit show Uncommonwealth.
 They have headlined comedy festivals in North America, Europe and Africa.
 They are billed as the four Horsemen of the Apocalypse.

 Ashley is a producer of both television and live events.
 Her experiences range from producing television (YTV's The Zone, Food Network Canada's Chef in Your Ear), to live events such as comedy shows at Bad Dog Theatre and the 2016/2017 Banff World Media Festival Gala and Program Competition Awards Luncheon).
 She was recently an Associate Producer with Bristow Global Media working on such hit shows as: It's My Party!, Paranormal 9-1-1, and Haunted Hospitals.